A US Marine Corps (USMC) investigation has attributed the 17 September 2023 crash of a Lockheed Martin F-35B fighter to pilot error.

 While conducting an ILS approach to runway 15 of Joint Base Charleston in South Carolina in the early afternoon, the pilot experienced a series of electrical failures.

-After entering short take-off and vertical landing (STOVL) mode for the landing, the pilot experienced several display malfunctions, including with his helmet mounted display (HMD).
+After entering short take-off and vertical landing (STOVL) mode for the landing, the pilot experienced several display malfunctions, including with his helmet-mounted display (HMD).
 The jet’s navigation and communication capabilities were also degraded.

 The HMD came back on with several cautions and advisories, and the pilot decided a runway landing was not feasible.
-He decided to convert the aircraft conventional take-off and landing (CTOL) mode.
+He decided to convert the aircraft to conventional take-off and landing (CTOL) mode.

 “Upon climb-out, [the pilot] discovered that he had lost communication with Charleston Tower and his wingman,” says the report.